pepfar-datim/mAtches/documentation/docs/technical/technical-resources.md

 mAtches uses two main resources: questionnaires and maps.

-### Questionnaires
+### FHIR Resources

-Questionnaires are FHIR Questionnaires and define data requirements for the data that is being collected.
+mAtchs uses FHIR Questionnaires to define data requirements for the data that is being collected.
+FHIR Questionnaires are stored on a FHIR Server which is specified in mAtches' configuration file.
+Creation of questionnaires occurs outside of mAtches and organizations can make use of publicly available tools (for example QuestionnaireBuilder) for this.

-Where data is expected to be restricted to specific values, a FHIR ValueSet is used and is referenced from the relevant Questionnaire.
+In addition, mAtches can transform data into a FHIR Bundle of FHIR QuestionnaireResponses.

+For more detail on the FHIR Resources used by mAtches and how they differ from standard FHIR Resources, it is recommended that you refer to the StructureDefinition for each FHIR Resource.

 ### Maps